esoterictemplates/template-word-document-repository/README.md

-# Repository Name
+# Template Repository

-A short sentence that describes the repository and what function it serves.
+This repository serves as a general-purpose template for generating new repositories.

 ## Template